-To apply for admission to an undergraduate Adult and Graduate Studies program, students must submit the following:
+To apply for admission to an undergraduate Graduate & Professional Studies program, students must submit the following:

-- 1. A completed application, with a \$25 non-refundable application fee.
-Application fees are considered one-time fees; application fees are waived for those who apply online and at the discretion of the Director of Enrollment Services. - 2.
-Completed applications and resulting assessment records are valid for 15 months; if students have not started a program within 15 months, a new application for reassessment under the new University Catalog will be required.
-Undergraduate and graduate application fees are considered one-time fees; application fees are waived for those who apply online. - 3.
-An official high school transcript with graduation date or official high school equivalency credential must be provided by applicants with 24 or fewer semester credits from previous college-level work or with military-only credits. - 4.
+- 1. A completed application for admission, with a \$25 non-refundable application fee.
+Application fees are considered one-time fees; application fees are waived for those who apply online and at the discretion of the Director of Enrollment Services. - Completed applications and resulting assessment records are valid for 15 months; if students have not started a program within 15 months, a new application for reassessment under the new University Catalog will be required. - 3.
+An official high school transcript with graduation date or official high school equivalency credential must be provided by applicants with 24 or fewer credits from previous college-level work or with military-only credits. - 4.
 Official transcripts from all Regionally or Nationally accredited college-level work and/or official high school transcript or high school equivalency diploma credential.
 Failure to provide a complete record of all college-level academic work may result in students not being accepted into the University or if already enrolled, being administratively withdrawn from the University. - 5.
 A copy of current United States RN licensure must be provided by Nursing applicants.

-Applicants must be respectful of the Christian mission of Oklahoma Wesleyan University.
+Applicants must be respectful of the Christian mission of OKWU.
 Individual consideration will be given to applicants who may not meet all of the specific requirements.
 Withdrawal may be required should an applicant intentionally withhold or falsify information.